aftermath-dev/iRPC/README.md

 2. Run it — a tray icon appears in the system tray
 3. Open iRacing and start a session

 No installation required.
-No .NET runtime needed.
+No .NET runtime is needed.

 ---